 - RNA-seq with a sequencing depth of 10-30 M reads per library (at least 3 biological replicates per sample)

-- aligning or mapping the quality-filtered sequenced reads to respective genome (e.g. HISAT2 or STAR)
+- aligning or mapping the quality-filtered sequenced reads to respective genome (e.g. HISAT2 or STAR).
+You can read my article on how to map RNA-seq reads using STAR.

 - quantifying reads that are mapped to genes or transcripts (e.g. featureCounts, RSEM, HTseq)